cellgeni/STARsolo/README.md

-# Synchronized processing of scRNA-seq and bulk RNA-seq
+# Synchronized processing of bulk and scRNA-seq

 These are the scripts used for CellGenIT for synchronized processing of scRNA-seq and bulk RNA-seq.
 Both use [STAR](https://github.com/alexdobin/STAR) aligner to align reads to the reference genome.